AllanWade/web-twain-docs/faq/private-network-access-in-chrome101.md

 ### Symptom

-When visiting a website with Dynamic Web TWAIN SDK integrated via Chrome 101, you may see the following **error message** in the browser console.
+When visiting a website with Dynamic Web TWAIN SDK v17.2 or an older version integrated via Chrome 101, you may see the following **error message** in the browser console.
+For the end users of your website, they may get prompted to download and install the Dynamsoft Service repeatedly.
+NOTE that the same issue will also occur in any **Chromuim 101** based browsers such as Microsoft Edge 101.

 ```
 Access to XMLHttpRequest at 'https://local.dynamsoft.com:****' from origin 'https://yourwebsiteURL' has been blocked by CORS policy: